jespy2/storial-diff-stacks/README.md

   - Refactored to include Typescript and testing via React Testing Library.
   - Added authorization/profile layer.
   - Updated React Router syntax for v6+
+  - Migrated state management to Redux Toolkit
   - Audited and refactored to improve accessibility and performance.
   - Sorting books by field
+  - Added custom components:
-  - Added modals with branded styling instead of using alerts
+    - Modals with branded styling instead of using alerts
-  - Added pills to display read/unread status that also act as toggle buttons for said status
+    - Pills to display read/unread status that also act as toggle buttons for said status
+    - Tooltips for clickable icons
   - Dark mode

 ## Stretch Features